MidAmerica Plastic Surgery: Ryan Diederich, MD

-- Are pregnant or plan to become pregnant. – It is not known if filler can harm your unborn baby.
+- Are pregnant or plan to become pregnant. – It is not known if fillers can harm your unborn baby.

-- Are breast-feeding or plan to breastfeed – It is not known if filler passes into breast milk.
+- Are breastfeeding or planning to breastfeed – It is not known if fillers pass into breast milk.

 Treatment injections usually take 15-60 minutes.
 The number of injections you need will depend on multiple factors, including your facial features and the extent of your wrinkles.
 Dr. Ryan Diederich uses a combination of topical cream, topical cooling, and anesthetic as needed for your treatment area and needs.
 Most of the fillers used by MidAmerica Plastic Surgery contain anesthetic which further limits discomfort.

 - Stay upright and not lie down for 4 hours

 Avoid the following for at least 48 hours: